-The BMS worked on its major grant application during 2009.
-This application was for renewing the FY 2009 grant agreement between the Mine Safety and Health Administration (MSHA) and New Mexico Institute of Mining and Technology, for three additional grant periods (October 1, 2009 through September 30, 2011).
+The BMS worked on its major grant application during 2010.
+This application was for renewing the FY 2010 grant agreement between the Mine Safety and Health Administration (MSHA) and New Mexico Institute of Mining and Technology.
 The grant has been utilized by BMS to train New Mexico miners to meet the training requirements of MSHA as required in 30CFR parts 46 and 48.
-The grant application was completed in August and sion making by the MSB and better public policy.
+The grant application was completed in August and approval of the \$147,305 grant was received in sion making by the MSB and better public policy.

-MSB members examine roof and rib in potash mine
+MSB members examine roof and rib at Intrepid's potash mine